number571/printf/README.md

 # printf

 Implementation of the printf function in the FASM assembly language.
+An example was also added using the printf function in the C programming language without using the standard library.

 ### Example